Contractor Dispute Attorneys

 The most common forms of disputes result from an inadequate performance of work or failing to complete a project within the designated timeframe.
 Contracts are supposed to be specific and detailed to avoid misunderstandings and to set expectations.
 Among many things, they should indicate the scope of work, the goal, how payment will be disbursed, and the allotted timeframe.
 If a project is not completed within the designated timeframe, or if defective materials result in poor work quality, a breach of contract may ensue.

-Contracts written hastily by someone without legal acumen may be vague, making it difficult to fully comprehend what is required, expected, and owed to the participating parties.
+Contracts written hastily by someone without legal acumen may be vague, making it difficult to comprehend what is required, expected, and owed to the participating parties.
 When parties involved do not receive the benefits that they thought they were entitled to, or they fail to perform an activity that may be vaguely accounted for in the contract, disputes can arise.

 Measures To Avoid Contractor Conflicts In Florida